waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** FRAMERATE *num[/denom]*

-The :samp:`FRAMERATE` command changes the camera's configuration to use the specified framerate which is given either as an integer number between 1 and 90 or as a fraction consisting of an integer numerator and denominator separated by a forward-slash.
+The :ref:`protocol_framerate` command changes the camera's configuration to use the specified framerate which is given either as an integer number between 1 and 90 or as a fraction consisting of an integer numerator and denominator separated by a forward-slash.

-A standard response is expected with no data.
+An OK response is expected with no data.

 .. _protocol_list: